-Click here for the March minutes
+Click here to download the March minutes

 Effective trustees will function as Christian stewards of property God has entrusted to the congregation.
 This includes supervising and maintaining both the physical property of the congregation and gifts made to the congregation so that the ministries of the congregation can be effective and all legal requirements related to the property are satisfied.

 Responsibilities of the Committee